cw-ec/reports_creation/README.md

     python.exe pip install --trusted-host pypi.org --trusted-host pypi.python.org --trusted-host files.pythonhosted.org --upgrade pip

 ### Other Considerations
-If running the data download tool access to the corporate database as well as several additional schemas are required.
+If running the data download tool access to the corporate database as well as additional schema(s) is required.
 Please ensure that you have permission to access the corporate database (CDB).
-This should include read access to the SITES_ADMIN schema as well.
+At minimum read access to the SITES_ADMIN schema should be included as well.

 ## Workflow Creation